Homemade Au Gratin Potatoes

 - Use gluten-free breadcrumbs: If you’re gluten-free, you can use gluten-free breadcrumbs or omit them altogether.

-- Use different types of potatoes: Instead of using traditional Russet or Yukon Gold potatoes, you can use sweet potatoes, red potatoes, or even turnips.
+- Use different types of potatoes: Instead of traditional Russet or Yukon Gold potatoes, you can use sweet potatoes, red potatoes, or even turnips.

-- Protein: Add protein to the dish by adding cooked chicken, ham, or shrimp to the potato layers.
+- Protein: Add protein to the dish by adding cooked chicken, bacon, ham, or shrimp to the potato layers.
 I prefer adding protein as the main dish rather than in the potatoes au gratin dish.

 Variations